ifmeorg/ifme/README.md

 If you've been added as a collaborator to the repository, please do not push unless the commit you are making is _trivial_ i.e. doesn't require a code review.
 If you're unsure about this, please ask!

+**Everyone is encouraged to participate in code reviews, so please do so!**

 ### Contributor Blurb

 In the spirit of open communication and community, we highly recommend that new contributors write a blurb on themselves, what mental health means to them, and why they are part of if me.